 Top tip: Whilst wood ash, contains a good concentration of potash (which promotes health growth and increases resistance to disease), you do need to be careful not to add too much a once.
 Wood ash is usually slightly alkaline, so too much will be detrimental to your rose.
 Scatter approximately one cup of wood ash around the base of your rose early in the growing season and water in.
 Potash is water soluble so the nutrient will wash into the soil and reach the roots quickly.

 As long as you have amended your soil with organic matter and ensured that rainfall can infiltrate without forming puddles on the surface then you will be able to grow any rose variety you like thanks to clay soils favourable natural fertility.

 Just be aware that all roses need to be in a spot with about 6 hours of direct sunlight per day and they prefer the morning sun.

 My personal favourite for clay soils is ‘Rosa Peace’.
 This is a beautiful rose with cream colour central petals that fade out to an elegant crimson pink.

-The best time of year to plant a new rose is in the late autumn when the plant is dormant put you can plant a rose successfully at anytime of year provided you have the right conditions.
+The best time of year to plant a new rose is in the late autumn when the plant is dormant but you can plant a rose successfully at any time of year provided you have the right conditions.

 Watering Roses in Clay Soil

 Clay soils are naturally more forgiving when it comes to watering because of their ability to hold water.
-If there is more then an inch of rain in the week and the soil is moist then you won’t need to water your rose bushes so as to avoid the soil becoming water logged.
+If there is more than an inch of rain in the week and the soil is moist then you won’t need to water your rose bushes so as to avoid the soil becoming water-logged.

 To check how much rainfall there is in the space of 7 days I recommend that you buy an inexpensive rain gauge to keep track of the weather, so you can water your rose accordingly.